Metastem/Wikiless/README.md

 # License

-This project is licensed under the MIT.
+This project is licensed under the GNU Affero General Public License v3.0.